At Avoca Web Design, we have a new name for the popular Elementor page builder for WordPress, “El Tormentor”.

 If we don’t follow those steps then clients or their site visitors are finding random issues with their sites and complaining to us (and rightfully so).

-Why has this go so bad?
+Why has this gotten so bad?

 We think there’s one very clear reason.
 Venture capital.
 Elementor raised 15M USD in venture capital at the start of 2020.
 Here’s their CEO talking about it.